Tulsa vs. South Florida NCAA Football Odds, Plays and Insights | October 16, 2021

 - Tulsa and its opponents have gone over the current 55.5-point total in three of five games (60%) this season.

-- In 60% of South Florida's games this season (3/5), the teams combined to score more than Saturday's total of 55.5.
+- So far this season, 60% of South Florida's games (3/5) have had more combined points than Saturday's over/under of 55.5.

+- The two teams combine to average 44.7 points per game, 10.8 less than the total in this contest.

-- The combined points per game average of the two teams, 44.7, is 10.8 points fewer than Saturday's over/under.
+- The 68.7 points per game these two squads have allowed to opponents this season are 13.2 more than the 55.5 over/under in this contest.

-- This contest's over/under is 13.2 points fewer than the 68.7 these two squads combine to give up per game in 2021.

 Tulsa Stats and Trends

-- In Tulsa's six games this year, it has three wins against the spread.

-- The Golden Hurricane have yet to cover the spread this season when favored by 8.5 points or more.
+- This season, the Golden Hurricane are winless against the spread when entering a game as a favorite of 8.5 points or more.

-- Tulsa's games this year have gone over the point total in all five opportunities.

-- Tulsa is 1-1 against the spread and 1-1 overall when the team totals over 495.4 yards.
+- Tulsa is 1-1 against the spread and 1-1 overall when the team piles up over 495.4 yards.

-- This year, the Golden Hurricane have turned the ball over nine times, four more than the Bulls' takeaways (5).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.